Lesson One: What is a Generation?

 Lesson Three: What’s the Difference?
 Nonrenewable and Renewable

-Students learn the difference between renewable and nonrenewable natural resources found in Wyoming and how minerals and energy resources are unique in Wyoming.
+Students learn the difference between renewable and nonrenewable natural resources found in Wyoming.

 Lesson Four: By-Product Bonanza

 Students learn that without Wyoming’s nonrenewable natural resources we wouldn’t have many of the items we use every day.

 Students learn that nonrenewable natural resources are mined from inside the earth, there are many stages of disturbance that take place for people to extract the nonrenewable natural resource, and how we can be stewards for Wyoming’s nonrenewable natural resources for current and future generations by reclaiming mines when they are not being used.